msftsean/microsoft-devops-workshop/03_kubernetes_aks/07_ingress_traffic_management/03_service_mesh/01_istio/01_install_istio.md

   # Use the default profile as the base
   # More details at: https://istio.io/docs/setup/additional-setup/config-profiles/
   profile: default
-  # Enable the addons that we will want to use
-  addonComponents:
-    grafana:
-      enabled: true
-    prometheus:
-      enabled: true
-    tracing:
-      enabled: true
-    kiali:
-      enabled: true
   values:
     global:
       # Ensure that the Istio pods are only scheduled to run on Linux nodes
       defaultNodeSelector:
         beta.kubernetes.io/os: linux
-    kiali:
-      dashboard:
-        auth:
-          strategy: anonymous
+      # Uncomment this, if you want to allow tcpdump on the proxy.
+      # proxy:
+      #   privileged: true
 ```

 The above definition is leveraging the extension to the API, that the Istio operator provides.
 In this case, we are creating an IstioOperator object, which has details about the mesh we want to install onto the cluster.
 In more advanced, but uncommon use cases, you could have multiple service meshes defined for a single cluster, represented by multiple IstioOperator objects.
 There is a link to supported config profiles for a deeper look into the options available.